Ice Maze RL Basics#

 Creating our Reinforcement Learning Setup#

-While this simple setup will work with this small problems, with LLMs this simple implementation is not as possible.
-However our focus here though is not to learn the algorithm, but rather the specific terms and concepts as we’ll be using.
+While this simple setup will work with this small problem, with LLMs this simple implementation will not work well with larger models and action spaces.
+However our focus here is the not specific algorithm or the Ice Maze problem itself, but rather to concretel intorduce the core concepts specific terms we’ll be using later when training LLMs with RL.

 def choose_action(q_table: np.ndarray, state: int, epsilon: float, env):